minprog/cs50x-1718-1819/info/10 Syllabus.md

 Re-submission of problem sets is not possible until the following semester.
 If you submit any problem set for a second time, it is required to be complete and bug-free, so as to not burden the staff with grading.

-## Test

-The course has one 60-minute test, covering weeks 0 to 2 and intending to check up on your progress in the course.
-The test does not need to be passed in order to pass the course.

 ## Quiz

 The course has one 90-minute quiz.
 It is "closed-book," meaning that you are allowed as attributes a pen or pencil, and nothing else.
 One resit is offered, as soon as one (1) week after the quiz.